Skip to Content

 1. Illicit discharges and illegal dumping of materials within the MS4, including waters of the state or adjacent soil, are prohibited.

-1. Common examples of illicit discharges may include, but are not limited to, chemicals or petroleum hydrocarbons, food waste from compactors or dumpsters, cleaning solutions, utility pipe cleaning solutions, high temperature water, concrete washout water, or sewage.
+1. Common examples of illicit discharges may include, but are not limited to, chemicals or petroleum hydrocarbons, food waste from compactors or dumpsters, cleaning solutions, utility pipe cleaning solutions, high temperature water, concrete washout water, sediment laden water from construction sites, or sewage.

 2. Other examples can be found using the following link: Texas Water Code § 26.001(13).